-This two-hour walking tour visits key locations from Lyra’s Oxford and La Belle Sauvage, including the Bodley’s Library, The Covered Market, Jordan College and the Pitt Rivers Museum.
+This tour visits key locations from Lyra’s Oxford and La Belle Sauvage, including the Bodley’s Library, The Covered Market, Jordan College and the Pitt Rivers Museum.
 It will provide a fascinating insight into the stories and places that inspired the world-renowned book.

 Further details on the key locations visited on Philip Pullman’s Oxford Tour: